-Hold Shift and tap the program automation button or press Read/Write (MPC X, MPC Key 61) to disable program automation.
+Hold Shift and tap the program automation button to disable program automation.
+Alternatively, press Shift+Read/Write (MPC X, MPC Key 61) or Shift+Automation (MPC Key 37).
 When off, the program will ignore automation data.
 If you have already recorded or entered automation, tapping this will switch between Read (R) and Write (W) only, but you can override this and turn it off by pressing and holding Shift while tapping the button.